-When a malicious input in form of a script in inputted through the username field the vulnerable page gives an alert popup, as displayed in Figure 3.
+When a malicious input in form of a script in inputted through the username field the vulnerable page gives an alert popup.
 This could lead to session hijacking, client-side defacement etc.

 Validating untrusted input

 Input validation is simply checking each input for validity.
-This can mean many things, but in the simplest case, it means to check the type and length of the data.
-In this case it can mean to check for common scripted inputs, their variations and encoded forms.
+This can mean many things, but in the simplest case, it means checking the type and length of the data.
+In this case, it can mean checking for common scripted inputs, their variations and encoded forms.
 If input validation is done properly throughout the website code we would wipe out a large number of vulnerabilities like XSS and SQL Injection etc. Input validation should be performed on any incoming data that is not controlled and trusted.
-This includes user-supplied data, data from a third-party, or elsewhere.
+This includes user-supplied data, data from a third party, or elsewhere.

 Before using any untrusted incoming data following steps need to be followed:

 - Character-set checking